-Chess: Chess originated from the two-player Indian war game called chatarung (a Sanskirt word referring to the four divisions of an Indian army), which dates back to the 6th century CE.
+Chess: Chess originated from the two-player Indian war game called chatarung (a Sanskirt word referring to the four divisions of an Indian army), which dates back to the 6th century CE

+(www.uschess.org/content/view/7326/28/).
 The game was then brought to Persia during the Islamic conquest (638-651 CE) where it continued to evolve and came to be known as shatranj.
 The invasion of Spain by the Moors brought shatranj to Western Europe, and from there it then spread through trade routes.
 By the 11th century, the game was well known throughout Europe.